 I am the author of two books about Anti-D. The first was published in 2001, and things have moved on since then.
-Which is why in 2021 I published a brand new and updated book on this topic, Anti-D Explained.
-The book explains the issues fully and takes you on a journey through the evidence and the issues.
-It’s relevant no matter whether you’re just curious, pregnant, a parent, professional or someone just interested in the issues.
+So in 2021 I published a brand new and updated book on this topic, Anti-D Explained.

-If you want to be led gently by the hand on a journey through the information, then my book is the answer!
+If you want to be led by the hand on a journey through the information, my book is the answer.
 But I also offer links to a few supplementary Anti-D resources in this blog post.
 These include documents and resources that offer a variety of perspectives and levels of information.

 I believe that women and families need to consider decisions from as many angles as possible.
 And I consider that professionals can offer the best help when they can explain issues from a variety of perspectives.

 As I say in my book, Anti-D is one of the medical world’s success stories.
-But that doesn’t mean that it doesn’t have risks and downsides.
+But it still has risks and downsides.
 It’s always good to ask questions.
 By looking at the evidence and understanding the bigger picture, we can make the decisions that are right for us.

 Introducing the issues

 I’m not generally a fan of Wikipedia.
-I appreciate that it is ever-evolving, but birth-related entries tend to reflect North American terms, pharmaceutical products, policies and attitudes towards women.
-They are often obstetrically-focused and not very woman-centred.
+Birth-related entries tend to reflect North American terms, pharmaceutical products, policies and attitudes towards women.
+They are often obstetrically-focused, not woman-centred, and they do not consider the downsides or long-term effects of interventions.
 However, there are some useful links to other sources and it’s a good place to become familiar with the terms used to describe this in different countries.

-As with many pharmaceutical and medical products, much of the information out there is written by marketers whose job it is geared towards letting you know how fabulous, necessary, effective and safe their product is.
+But it IS a very one-sided perspective.
+As with many pharmaceutical and medical products, much of the information out there is written by marketers whose job it is geared towards convincing you that their product or service is necessary, effective and safe.

 Do bear that in mind as you surf.